Continuing Education Activity

 Enhancing Healthcare Team Outcomes

 The proper management of sleep disorders requires the efforts of an interpersonal healthcare team.
 Consultation can help evaluate patients for medical and psychiatric causes of insomnia.
-The management team includes a psychiatrist, neurologist, pulmonologist, sleep medicine specialist, and dietitian.
+The management team includes a psychiatrist, neurologist, pulmonologist, sleep medicine specialist, dietitian, and nurse to coordinate care and follow-up.
 Surgical consultations are required for some of the underlying causes of insomnia, such as in cases of OSA, which may require palate surgery.
 Interdisciplinary collaboration is important for good patient outcomes in sleep disorders.